 History of Cryptology

 Since hundreds of years cryptography along with the concepts of encryption is being used to secure the communication process.
 Notably, the military communication created a huge influence on this field and its advancement.
-The Information Age that started in the latter half of 1980’s arose with the need for private communication and secure commercial.
+The Information Age that started in the latter half of 1980’s brought with it the need for private and secure communication.
 Though the invention of the internet took place in the 1960’s but still it was not popular among the common public, it gained its popularity only after the year 1989 in which the World Wide Web was discovered.
-The World Wide Web is nothing but an electronic protocol that has given the people the access to communicating through a digital medium that includes information, mail, and commerce.
+The World Wide Web is nothing but an electronic protocol that has given the people an access to communicating through a digital medium that includes information, mail, and commerce.
 With the increase in the demand for information exchange, the need for security increased as well to protect the information.
-A scrupulous knowledge encryption along with cryptography is the only way of protecting this digital world, and this is the most important reason for the people who are going for a Ph.D. in mathematics to choose this branch in place of going for any other research topic.
+A scrupulous knowledge encryption along with cryptography is the only way of protecting this digital world, and this is the most important reason for people who opt for a Ph.D. in mathematics to choose this branch in place of going for any other research topic.

 Maths behind Cryptology

 Encryption systems rely heavily on number theory.
 Other mathematical concepts and subjects cryptologists use are probability, combinatorics, abstract algebra, logical operators like XOR, asymptotic analysis of algorithms and information theory.

 While the core concept of Cryptology revolves around mathematics, it is no good if they are not implemented.
 Cryptology goes very well with low-level computer programming language like C, which a majority of the cryptologists use because it is one of the best when it comes to increasing the performance of the CPU.
 Most cryptographic algorithms are implemented in C and then wrapped in other programming languages for use.